ckatsak/rlocc/README.md

 ## Usage <a name="usage"></a>

-Even though `rlocc` has been developed as a library, for now it is mostly meant to be used through the accompanying binary.
+Even though `rlocc` has been developed as a library, it is mostly meant to be used through the accompanying binary, for now.
 In other words, its API is not really well-thought for use outside the provided binary.

 As a command line tool, `rlocc` is very simple to use: it receives any number of file or directory names as command line input, and walks through them counting them.